openstack-archive/networking-nec/doc/source/readme.rst

   controller to handle logical networks on OpenFlow enabled network.

 * **Layer2-Agent**: It runs on each compute node.
-It gathers a mapping beween a VIF and a switch port from local Open vSwitch and reports it to the plugin.
+It gathers a mapping between a VIF and a switch port from local Open vSwitch and reports it to the plugin.

 .. image:: images/nec-openflow-plugin-desgin.png